 - G6PD deficiency is diagnosed with a blood test.

 - Most people with G6PD deficiency do not need any treatment — they manage their condition by avoiding triggers.

 What is G6PD deficiency?

-Certain triggers can cause red blood cells to be destroyed faster than they can be replaced.
-In this case, a person with G6PD deficiency can develop acute haemolytic anaemia (AHA), which can be life-threatening, especially in children.
+Certain triggers can cause your red blood cells to be destroyed faster than they can be replaced, known as acute haemolytic anaemia (AHA), which can be life-threatening.

 Triggers can include:

-- medicines such as some antibiotics, malaria medications (both for the prevention and treatment of malaria), aspirin, some anti-cancer drugs and large doses of vitamin C
+- medicines such as some antibiotics, malaria, aspirin, some anti-cancer medicines and large doses of vitamin C

 - some chemicals, including mothballs (naphthalene)

-- some foods, particularly fava beans (broad beans)
+- some foods, particularly fava beans (broad beans), tonic water and blueberries

 - certain infections